sbstjn/68Keys.io/content/guide/board.md

 ### Upload the Firmware

 You now have everything ready to put some software on your keyboard, isn't that awesome?
-Head to the next page and read everything about the custom [TMK Firmware][firmware] you need to get your keyboard running!
+Head to the next page and read everything about the custom [QMK Firmware][firmware] you need to get your keyboard running!

 [easyeda]: https://easyeda.com
 [orderpcb]: https://easyeda.com/order